ege-erdil/mysteries/index.md

 ## Bonus mysteries

-The mysteries in this section are not as important and in some cases might already have satisfactory resolutions, but nevertheless they are mysteries to me.
+The mysteries in this section might already have satisfactory resolutions, but nevertheless they are mysteries to me.
 Don't expect long expositions or separate pages on these mysteries.

 ### Norms on completions of the rational numbers